 Some experts believe that the Bitcoin correction has been proportionate to the overall trading pattern, and so is not a reason to be put off investing in Bitcoin.
 Delta.app Chief Executive Nicholas Van Hoorde has said:

 ‘A correction would be healthy for sustained levels of growth and setting up for another bull run, again exceeding the previous one and after a shorter time interval of flat levels.’

 Nicholas Van Hoorde, Delta.app Chief Executive

 This school of thought does not see the recent drop as a reason for prolonged worry.
 Instead, the correction is considered a sign that Bitcoin is on the right track and will be back to its exceptional growth within the next couple of months.

-Read More: Bitcoin Trends
+Read More: Is Bitcoin (BTC) A Good Investment?

 Throughout its lifetime, Bitcoin has been extremely difficult for experts to predict.
 The initial trading patterns did not demonstrate the surges that Bitcoin has seen from 2017 onwards.
 So far in 2021 Bitcoin has reached its highest peak and also seen its steepest drops.

 Investors are keen to work out if this is a just dip in a longer bullish period and if the highs that were recently seen will be dwarfed by new peaks.
 However, some analysts fear that the recent correction will spell the beginning of a bearish cycle.
 Both of these theories look to predict when the next bull market will begin, and whether it will be in 2021 that we see the next peak.